 5. Revisit your pricing strategies

-Know what the competition is doing.
+As inflation rises, know what the competition is doing.
 Keep your ears to the ground in your industry, join LinkedIn groups related to your niche, and follow events and news that might impact your business model.

 If you price yourself above the market for the sake of profit, you’re probably going to lose customers.
 A better approach would be to set your pricing and then figure out what you can do to optimize processes to lower costs throughout the organization.